 The NEOMED-CSU Postbacc/M.D. program is designed to educate and train students who are interested in pursuing urban primary care medicine and already have a baccalaureate degree.
-This six-year early assurance program will include two years at CSU, followed by four years at NEOMED.
+This six-year early assurance program will include two years at CSU, followed by a four year curriculum at NEOMED.
 This program is open to those in need of academic enhancement and career changers, with preference given to Ohio residents, particularly those from northeast Ohio.

 To be eligible for admission, an applicant must meet the following criteria (See NEOMED Webpage for more guidelines):

 - While candidates with a minimum college overall/cumulative GPA of 3.0 may be considered for post-baccalaureate early assurance, a minimum overall/cumulative GPA of 3.4 or higher is required for medical school admission to NEOMED at the completion of the post-baccalaureate program.
 Therefore, candidates should expect to be reviewed in a holistic manner in light of their demonstrated academic achievement as to their potential to meet or exceed that admission standard following their post-baccalaureate work.
 Note that all GPA’s are calculated using AAMC practices which includes all graded course attempts.
 Any institutional academic forgiveness policies are not included in early assurance GPA calculations.